Postcode Lottery Review

 Sounds confusing?
 You’re right.
 It took me quite a bit of time reading and re-reading information on their site to figure out how this actually works.
-The subscription also includes daily and weekly and monthly prizes based again – yes – on your post code.
+The subscription also includes daily, weekly and monthly prizes based again – yes – on your postcode.

 Stop the Presses

-You have to have a British post code to play – so what am I doing here?
-Okay, I am reviewing this site to try and provide a review on what these folks offer and whether it’s for real or not, but if you don’t have a British post code stop reading now.
+You have to have a British postcode to play – so what am I doing here?
+Okay, I am reviewing this site to try and provide a review on what these folks offer and whether it’s for real or not.
+If you don’t have a British postcode stop reading now.
 You’re only wasting your time!
 Signing up for UK residents is easy on the lottery’s official website.
 Debit and credit cards alongside PayPal are accepted for purchasing subscriptions.

 So Where Does the Profit Go?

-The bottom line is whether you think your post code is lucky.
-No seriously, I guess it would be almost irresistible for most people to want to get in on this game.
-Results are widely broadcast and it would be very frustrating to hear your post code or street won and you didn’t have a ticket.
+The bottom line is whether you think your postcode is lucky.
+No, seriously, I guess it would be almost irresistible for most people to want to get in on this game.
+The results are widely broadcast and it would be very frustrating to hear your postcode or street won and you didn’t have a ticket.
 I can already hear my neighbor rubbing it in.
 This might account for the popularity of this game.

 No Numbers to Pick

 Lots of Prizes

 The Customer Support Team Is Responsive – Their Effectiveness Has Been Verified by Users